anchorwrite/logosophe/BUILD.md

   ```
   GET https://www.logosophe.com/_next/static/chunks/main-app-88f0b36266861039.js net::ERR_ABORTED 404 (Not Found)
   ```
-- Worker logs show "Ok" for the same requests
+- **Production worker logs show "Ok" for the same requests** (indicating files are being served correctly)
 - Page loads but JavaScript functionality is broken

 **Root Cause:**
-Build cache mismatch between what the browser expects and what's actually deployed.
-The browser requests files with specific hash names, but the deployed files have different hash names.
+Browser cache mismatch - the browser has cached references to old JavaScript files with specific hash names, but the deployed files have different hash names.
+The worker is serving the correct files, but the browser is requesting old cached file references.

 **Solution:**

+**Server-side (if needed):**
 ```bash
 # 1. Clear all build caches
 cd apps/worker